-And, you absolutely cannot forget to attend Castleislands Horse fair, where you get to meet and interact with a variety of beautiful horses, donkeys and ponies.
+And, you absolutely cannot forget to attend the Castleislands Horse fair, where you get to meet and interact with a variety of beautiful horses, donkeys, and ponies.

 The quaint Irish village of Sneem has many truly unique attractions that will entice any type of visitor.

 Kerry Geopark is also one of the oldest and most amazingly preserved geoparks of its kind.
 And you must not forget to visit Staigue Stone Fort which was built around 300 to 400AD.
 Built from raw stone as a defence fort, it is truly a masterpiece from its time.

 A treasure trove of historical buildings and attractions, Tarbert will unlock the explorer in all of us.
 From the Tarbert Bridewell Courthouse and jail that date back to the 1800s, where you can discover what life was truly like for inmates during the 19th century.

 To the historical Tarbert House, which was built during the 1600s and is a breathtaking display of Queen-Anne architecture.